T

 Insider tips

-• Utilize Seattle's public transit, including buses and the Link light rail, to save on transportation costs.
+• Utilize Seattle's public transportation, including buses and light rail, to navigate the city efficiently.

-• Check for local events or festivals happening during your visit for a more immersive experience.
+• Check the schedules for events and festivals happening during your visit, as they can enhance your experience.

 Packing highlights